Skip to content

 How to use the .gtok files

 To facilitate working with .gtok files, we have some helper-classes that can be used to train a model directly from .gtok files.
-For example, you can use teh Region2VecDataset class to load the .gtok files and train a model.
+For example, you can use the Region2VecDataset class to load the .gtok files and train a model.
 See the training documentation for more information.

 from geniml.region2vec.utils import Region2VecDataset